cloud-hypervisor/cloud-hypervisor/docs/api.md

 ### Command Line Interface

-The Cloud Hypervisor Command Line Interface (CLI) can only be used for launching the Cloud Hypervisor binary, i.e. it can not be used for controlling the VMM or the launched VM once they're up and running.
+The Cloud Hypervisor Command Line Interface (CLI) can only be used for launching the Cloud Hypervisor binary, i.e. it cannot be used for controlling the VMM or the launched VM once they're up and running.

 If you want to inspect the VMM, or control the VM after launching Cloud